Shadow-Develops/extramenu/README.md

 # Editing / Re-Uploading

 If you are planning to edit then re-upload this script you can.
-You **can not** claim it as your own script though, cedit us.
+You **can not** claim it as your own script though, credit us.
 > Please read over the [license](LICENSE.md) for more information.

 --------